Class Flyer Dates Location Price (per officer) Registration

 Course Description:

-This narcotics training course will prepare new detectives and experienced patrol officers with the tools they need to conduct successful narcotics investigations and operations.
-Officers will learn the fundamental duties and responsibilities of a narcotics investigator and how to start a successful program from day one.
-An emphasis will be placed on documentation of all steps of the investigative process.
-Officers will be shown proper case documentation and the importance of creating and maintaining case files.
-They will receive in-depth training on common street drugs, paraphernalia, and cutting agents identification.
+This dynamic and comprehensive narcotics training course is designed to equip new detectives and experienced patrol officers with the tools necessary to conduct effective narcotics investigations and operations.
+Participants will learn the fundamental duties and responsibilities of a narcotics investigator and how to establish a successful investigative program from day one.
+A strong emphasis will be placed on documenting every step of the investigative process.
+Officers will be instructed on proper case documentation practices and the importance of creating and maintaining detailed case files.

-Guest speakers will include a seasoned attorney who will discuss Search and Seizure laws relevant to our state as well as ethical considerations of those working as narcotics investigators.
-Officers will also learn how to work and coordinate with federal, state, and other local enforcement counterparts through task forces, mutual investigations, information sharing, resource sharing, de-confliction, and training.
-A subject matter expert will discuss current cellphone related strategies and techniques for any type of investigation.
+Guest speaker Attorney Russ Iger, a seasoned legal professional, will present on search and seizure laws relevant to our state, as well as ethical considerations unique to narcotics enforcement.
+Marisa Edelberg will lead a session on overdose-related deaths and the risks of exposure to dangerous substances.
+Officers will also learn how to collaborate effectively with federal, state, and local law enforcement partners through task forces, joint investigations, information and resource sharing, deconfliction processes, and cross-agency training.
+Finally, Dan Ortiz, a subject matter expert, will discuss current cell phone-related investigative strategies and techniques that can be applied to a wide range of criminal investigations.

 Click here to read more about the instructor, Michael Brasche.